adriannovegil/spring-petclinic-microservices-benchmark/README.md

 # Distributed version of the Spring PetClinic Sample Application built with Spring Cloud

-__RAW Version__
+__Benchmark__

 ## Starting services locally without Docker

-Every microservice is a Spring Boot application and can be started locally using IDE or `../mvnw spring-boot:run` command.
+Every microservice is a Spring Boot application and can be started locally using IDE or `./mvnw spring-boot:run` command.

 Please note that supporting services (__Config and Discovery Server__) must be started before any other application (Customers, Vets, Visits and API).